 DefinitionThis section has been translated automatically.

-On the palms of the hands and soles of the feet, on fingers, toes and under the nails, localized growth type of malignant melanoma.
-The acral lentiginous malignant melanoma grows horizontally for a long time, often unnoticed or unrecognized, before a vertical change in growth makes it recognizable as a tumor node.
-Often the advanced melanoma of the acrolentine type lacks the "signal colour black" so that the node appears "inconspicuously" reddish or yellow-reddish.
+Location-specific growth type of malignant melanoma growing on the palms of the hands and soles of the feet, fingers, toes and under the nails.
+Acral lentiginous malignant melanoma grows flat horizontally for a long time, often unnoticed or misrecognized, before it becomes recognizable as a tumor nodule by a vertical change in growth.
+Not infrequently, advanced melanoma of the acrolentine type lacks the "signal color black" so that the node can appear "inconspicuous" reddish or yellow-reddish.
 This is especially true for ulcerated acrolentiginous melanomas.

 Occurrence/EpidemiologyThis section has been translated automatically.

 ALM accounts for about 4-5% of the total melanoma incidence, and subungual ALM for 1-3%.
 From this, incidence rates between 0.2-0.3/100,000 inhabitants can be calculated.

 EtiopathogenesisThis section has been translated automatically.

 Among acrolentiginous melanomas, the subungual/interdigital group is the most diversified, with oncogenic mutations in the PIK3CA, STK11, EGFR, FGFR3 and PTPN11 genes.
 They are less likely to have BRAF mutations and show a higher frequency of copy variations (67%!) especially in CDK4 and cyclin-D1.
 (Haugh et al. 2018)

 ManifestationThis section has been translated automatically.

 Elderly people > 60 years.
 No gender specificity!

 Clinical featuresThis section has been translated automatically.